varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-5.2.rst

   * The VUT API (for Varnish UTilities), which facilitates the development of client apps, is now publicly available, see :ref:`whatsnew_vut_5.2`.

+  * The debug bit ``vmod_so_keep`` instructs Varnish not to clean up its copies of VMOD shared objects when it stops.
+This makes it possible for VMOD authors to load their code into a debugger after a varnishd crash.
+See :ref:`ref_param_debug`.

   * *XXX: anything else, such as sanitizer flags?*